liuchzzyy/liuchzzyy.github.io/content/techniques.md

 - Spectroscopy analysis (Raman / IR): Spectral preprocessing, background correction, peak fitting procedures.
 - Structural characterization (XRD): Diffraction pattern processing and peak assignment.

----

-You can add specific toolchain details, command examples, or installation instructions for external dependencies here.
-If desired, common code snippets (e.g., commands for running LAMMPS in parallel, or Python data processing templates) can also be included in this document.